 Legacy Housing Corporation builds, sells and finances manufactured homes and "tiny houses" that are distributed through a network of independent retailers and company-owned stores and are sold directly to manufactured housing communities.
-We are the fourth largest producer of manufactured homes in the United States as ranked by number of homes manufactured based on information available from the Manufactured Housing Institute and IBTS for the second quarter of 2018.
-With current operations focused primarily in the southern United States, we offer our customers an array of quality homes ranging in size from approximately 390 to 2,667 square feet consisting of 1 to 5 bedrooms, with 1 to $3^{1/2}$ bathrooms.
-Our homes range in price, at retail, from approximately \$22,000 to \$95,000.
-During 2018, we sold 3,950 home sections (which are entire homes or single floors that are combined to create complete homes) and in 2017, we sold 3,274 home sections.
-We commenced operations in 2005 and have experienced strong sales growth and increased our equity holders' capital at a compound annual growth rate of approximately 28% between 2009 and 2018.
+We are the fourth largest producer of manufactured homes in the United States as ranked by number of homes manufactured based on information available from the Manufactured Housing Institute and IBTS for the twelve month period ending September 30, 2020.
+With current operations focused primarily in the southern United States, we offer our customers an array of quality homes ranging in size from approximately 390 to 2,667 square feet consisting of 1 to 5 bedrooms, with 1 to $3^{1}/{2}$ bathrooms.
+Our homes range in price, at retail, from approximately \$27,000 to \$160,000.
+During 2020, we sold 3,814 home sections (which are entire homes or single floors that are combined to create complete homes) and in 2019, we sold 3,904 home sections.